 – Loose bowels

-The list is by no means exhaustive and it is certainly not exclusive to me.
-All of the above are physiology responses to stress and they are automatic.
-They can be reduced, but they can’t all be stopped and really they shouldn’t.
-They should be engaged with and connected to; fully.
+The list is by no means exhaustive and it is certainly not exclusive to me, however some, if not all of the above are physiology responses to stress and they are automatic.
+They can be reduced, but they can’t be stopped and in reality they shouldn’t.
+They should be engaged with and fully connected to.

-For someone who is emotionally sensitive to their own body, it can be quite a scary thing in itself to have your body assaulted in such a way.
+For anyone who is sensitive to their own body, it can be quite a scary thing in itself to have your body assaulted in such a way.
 It’s like being surrounded by that gang of lads who having being turned away from the nightclub now decide to gate crash a dinner party.
-A prim and proper, well dressed, gathering being descended upon by a bunch of uncouth yobs.
-The contrast between rational and irrational mind is quite stark.
-There is a weird sense of disconnection, between what is known to be true and what is currently happening.
-Sight, sound, smell and emotion all slightly blurred and fuzzy.
 A peaceful world turned upside down by unexpected and indeed unwanted visitors.
 That’s stress manifest.

-However, the sensations and physical responses that you feel are quite natural, it may be that you are simply seeing them from a position of surprise.
-They are automatic and triggered by the brain whenever it senses a situation that it deems threatening.
+The sensations and physical responses that you feel however are quite natural, it may be that you are simply seeing them from a position of surprise.
+They are automatic and triggered by the brain whenever it recognises a situation that it deems threatening.
 The skill to try and come to terms with it is unfolding.

 Firstly, you need to bring a sense of mindful awareness to the situation.
 A presence that allows you to see what is going on.
 You have to create a space between the trigger and the response.
 The body will go into its ‘automatic’ mode, no matter whether so see the trigger clearly in your ‘head’ and you see it in a rational way.
 If the underlying ‘fear’ is not in your present awareness then the body will connect direct to the fear, circumventing rational mind.